-Island foxes have made a phenomenal recovery and were removed from Endangered status in August 2016.
-The Catalina Island fox continues to be listed as Threatened because of greater exposure to people and their impacts.
+Island foxes have made a phenomenal recovery and were removed from Endangered status in 2016.
+The Catalina Island fox continues to be listed as Threatened because of its greater exposure to people and their impacts.

-Extinction is no longer an impending threat, but the work to keep island fox populations healthy and protected continues.
+Extinction is no longer an impending threat, but the work continues to keep island foxes safe.